 - Improve your performance by being able to hear yourself at all times

-What to look for when buying in ear monitors?
+What to look for when buying in-ear monitors?

-We thought it was important to note that the criteria for in ear monitors differs a lot to that of headphones/in ears that are being used for listening purposes only.
-We are featuring in ears for musicians that would like to monitor their instrument, hear themselves and their band etc.
+We thought it was important to note that the criteria for in ear monitors differ a lot from that of headphones/in-ears that are being used for listening purposes only.
+We are featuring in ears for musicians that would like to monitor their instruments, hear themselves and their band, etc.

-First and foremost, the quality of sound that the in ear monitor should be of concern to anyone looking to buy in ears.
-A bad quality of sound can ruin your live experience.
+First and foremost, the quality of sound that the in-ear monitor should be of concern to anyone looking to buy in ears.
+Bad quality of sound can ruin your live experience.

-A good thing to look for when buying in ear monitors is the bass response they produce.
-It is not make or break however, being able to hear the bass and low end frequencies is better for an overall sound and gives you a better feel as a guitar player.
+A good thing to look for when buying in-ear monitors is the bass response they produce.
+It is not made or break however, being able to hear the bass and low-end frequencies is better for an overall sound and gives you a better feel as a guitar player.

 Comfortability, Fit & Flexibility

-You’ll be wearing in ears when practicing most likely as well as when playing a gig so for that reason it is important that the in ear monitors fit your ears comfortably.
+You’ll be wearing in ears when practicing most likely as well as when playing a gig so for that reason it is important that the in-ear monitors fit your ears comfortably.

-This may not be an important aspect for some to consider but for other guitar players, the discreteness of the in ears is essential.
-Good in ears need to wrap around the ears and look neat and discreet.
+This may not be an important aspect for some to consider but for other guitar players, the discreteness of the in-ears is essential.
+Good in-ears need to wrap around the ears and look neat and discreet.

 Now for the List of the best in ear monitors for guitar players under 200..